What to Say at the Bank When Opening a Miller Trust Account in Indiana

 Branch asks for a tax ID (EIN) for the trust

-What to say: Indiana's official FSSA bank memo states a Miller trust is established with the beneficiary's Social Security number and does NOT use an EIN — it is a grantor trust under IRC §671 — and points the bank to the IRS Internal Revenue Manual confirming no EIN is assigned.
+Indiana's official FSSA bank memo states a Miller trust is established with the beneficiary's Social Security number and does NOT use an EIN — it is a grantor trust under IRC §671 — and points the bank to the IRS Internal Revenue Manual confirming no EIN is assigned.
 Hand the branch the FSSA memo; this is the single most useful document at the counter.

-Bring: FSSA 'What to tell the bank when you are establishing a Miller trust' memo
+Document to bring: FSSA 'What to tell the bank when you are establishing a Miller trust' memo

 Refusal 2